HackYourFuture/post-grad-ed/Week2/README.md

 ### 3. Developer skills: Code reviews

 An absolute essential skill of a great developer is the ability to do code reviews.
 This will not only make you a better developer, but also a great colleague!
+Review the documentation below and review your own code!
+What can you do better?

 - [The Science of Code Reviews](https://www.youtube.com/watch?v=EyL7mqwpZhk)

 ### 4. Technical Assignment I

 Continue with the technical assignment.
-Have you gained any new insights so far?
-Write them down!
-You want to keep track of these, as it will help you retain what you're learning.

-To help you during the process, here are a list of questions you can keep in mind to accelerate learning:

-- Why is this (not) working?
-- How does this concept relate to that concept?
-- Am I able to articulate what's happening?
-- How is this application different/similar to my previous project?

-Make sure you keep your remote repository up to date.
-Commit regularly!
+This week you will have to add the 3 features that are not part of the original requirements but that you added on your planning on week 1.

+For the last part of the TA you will have to test it, deploy it and follow all recommendations included [here](https://github.com/riccardobevilacqua/technical-assignment-tips#technical-assignment-tips).
+Once all is working and before the deadline, share your code page and deployed app on the PGP channel.

-And like previous weeks, make a video explaining one concept you've learned most about during the development of this project.
-Post the video in the Slack channel!
+And like previous weeks, make a video explaining one concept you've learned most about during the development of this project and post the video in the Slack channel!

 ### 5. Questionnaire II